-either instance (interaction present or not) controlling for RSV also blocks effects of other variables whose effect might be mediated through RSV.
-This was termed the controlled direct effect.
-Petersen et al describe an approach to estimate the direct effect of an exposure (eg STREP) when the effect of the exposure on the intermediate is blocked, but the effects of the intermediate and variables that cause it are not 'controlled'.
+Before leaving this example, we wish to make note of the discussion of direct effects by Petersen et al (2006).
+Suppose our causal model had a direct arrow going from Mh to BRD, as well as the path through BRSV.
+If we did wish to estimate the direct effect of Mh we could achieve that by controlling for BRSV, provided Mh and BRSV did not interact in their effects on BRD.
+If they did interact, we would need to create an MhBRSV term to ascertain the direct effect when BRSV was absent and the direct effect when BRSV was present.
+Note that in either instance (interaction present or not) controlling for BRSV also blocks effects of other variables whose effect might be mediated through BRSV.
+This was termed the 'controlled direct effect' Petersen describes an approach to estimate the direct effect of an exposure (eg Mh) when the effect of the exposure on the intermediate is blocked, but the effects of the intermediate and variables that cause it are not 'controlled'.
 This was termed the natural direct effect.
-In order to obtain this effect, a second regression of the intermediate (RSV) on the exposure and confounders is necessary to obtain the likely level of the intermediate at the reference level of exposure.
-Then the effects obtained from the controlled direct estimates are weighted to obtain the natural direct effect.
-The necessary assumptions about confounding for this approach to be valid are explained (chiefly, no unmeasured confounding of the exposure-intermediate association (ie STREP-RSV) and no confounding of the intermediate-outcome (ie RSV-CRD) association).
+In order to obtain this effect, a second regression of the intermediate (BRSV) on the exposure and confounders is necessary to obtain the likely level of the intermediate at the reference level of exposure.
+Then the effects obtained form the controlled direct estimates are weighted to obtain the natural direct effect.
+The necessary assumptions about confounding for this approach to be valid are explained (chiefly no unmeasured confounding of the exposure- intermediate association (ie Mh-BRSV) and no confounding of the intermediate-outcome (ie BRSV-BRD) association).

-13.10.7 Distorter variable
+13.11.7 Distorter variable

-Causally this is the same model setup as for explanatory variables except that at least one of the causal effects is of a different sign than the other 2 (ie 1 of the causal arrows reflects prevention not causation).
-In our example, there are 2 possible underlying causal structures, assuming STREP is a cause of CRD.
-In the model on the left, STREP is a cause of CRD and RSV prevents CRD but is causally and statistically positively correlated with STREP.
-In the model on the right, STREP is a cause of CRD and RSV is also a cause of CRD, but RSV is causally and statistically negatively correlated with STREP.
+Causally this is the same model setup as for explanatory variables except that at least one of the causal effects is of a different sign than the other 2 (ie one of the causal arrows reflects prevention not causation).
+In our example, there are 2 possible underlying causal structures, assuming Mh is a cause of BRD.
+In the model on the left, Mh is a cause of BRD and BRSV prevents BRD but is causally and statistically positively correlated with Mh.
+In the model on the right, Mh is a cause of BRD and BRSV is also a cause of BRD, but BRSV is causally and statistically negatively correlated with Mh.
 Thus, the causal structures could be either: